-The MetUM solves the non-hydrostatic, deep atmosphere equations of motion using a semi-implicit, semi-Lagrangian 123 numerical scheme (Wood et al., 2014).
-The model is run on a Arakawa C staggered grid (Arakawa and Lamb, 1977) with 1 24 rotated latitude/longitude coordinates and a Charney-Phillips staggered hybrid-height terrain-following coordinate 125 system in the vertical (Charney and Phillips, 1953).
-The main prognostic variables are potential temperature, pressure, 126 density, five moisture variables (vapour, liquid, rain, ice and graupel) and the three components of wind.
-The MetUM 127 contains a set of physical parametrisations to represent the effect of sub-grid scale processes.
-The MetUM is designed 128 to be somewhat "scale aware" and as such some parametrisations have been designed so it is not necessary to change 129 them manually when altering the resolution (e.g. boundary-layer scheme - Boutle et al., 2014b and microphysics 1.30 1 31 scheme - Boutle et al., 2014a).
-MetUM parametrisations include radiation (based on Edwards and Slingo, 1996), a blended boundary-layer scheme for turbulent mixing (Boutle et al., 2014b), a sub-grid cloud parametrisation (based on 1 32 Smith, 1990) and a mixed-phase cloud microphysics parametrisation (based on Wilson and Ballard, 1999 with various 1 3 3 adjustments for example Boutle et al., 2014a and Boutle et al., 2018).
-The blended boundary-layer scheme (Boutle 1 34 et al., 2014b) is used that blends the 1D scheme of Lock et al. (2000) with the 3D Smagorinsky scheme, dependent 1 35 on the resolution and flow regime, allowing for a seamless transition at higher resolutions.
-In stable boundary-layers 136 the 1D scheme uses the "Sharpest" stability function (Lock et al., 2000).
-1 37
+MetUM solves the nonhydrostatic, deep-atmosphere equations of motion using semi-implicit, а semi-Lagrangian numerical scheme (Wood et al., 2014).
+The model is run on an Arakawa C staggered grid (Arakawa and Lamb, 1977) with rotated latitude/longitude coordinates and a Charney-Phillips staggered hybrid-height terrain-following coordinate system in the vertical (Charney and Phillips, 1953).
+The main prognostic variables are potential temperature, pressure, density, five moisture variables (vapour, liquid, rain, ice, and graupel), and the three components of wind.
+MetUM contains a set of physical parametrisations to represent the effect of subgrid-scale processes.
+MetUM is designed to be somewhat "scale aware" and, as such, some parametrisations have been designed so it is not necessary to change them manually when altering the resolution (e.g., boundary-layer scheme: Boutle et al., 2014b; microphysics scheme: Boutle et al., 2014a).
+MetUM parametrisations include radiation (based on Edwards and Slingo, 1996), a blended boundary-layer scheme for turbulent mixing (Boutle et al., 2014b), a subgrid cloud parametrisation (based on Smith, 1990), and a mixed-phase cloud microphysics parametrisation (based on Wilson and Ballard, 1999, with various adjustments: for example, Boutle et al., 2014a; 2018).
+The blended boundary-layer scheme (Boutle et al., 2014b) is used, which blends the 1D scheme of Lock et al. (2000) with the 3D Smagorinsky scheme, dependent on the resolution and flow regime, allowing for a seamless transition at higher resolutions.
+In stable boundary layers, the 1D scheme uses the "Sharpest" stability function (Lock et al., 2000).

-The MetUM is coupled to the Joint UK Land Environment simulator (JULES) (Best et al., 2011).
-JULES contains information about the properties of the land surface such as albedo and surface roughness.
-It models the soil moisture and temperature providing the surface boundary conditions to the MetUM.
-The soil model has 4 vertical levels and calculates the fluxes of temperature and moisture between the vertical levels.
-JULES uses a tile scheme approach, with each grid-point containing a fraction of 9 different land surface tiles each with their own roughness length and albedo as well as other properties; 5 for vegetation and 4 for non-vegetation.
+MetUM is coupled to the Joint UK Land Environment simulator (JULES: Best et al., 2011).
+JULES contains information about the properties of the land surface, such as albedo and surface roughness.
+It models the soil moisture and temperature, providing the surface boundary conditions to MetUM.
+The soil model has four vertical levels and calculates the fluxes of temperature and moisture between the vertical levels.
+JULES uses a tile scheme approach, with each grid point containing a fraction of nine different land-surface tiles, each with their own roughness length and albedo as well as other properties: five for vegetation and four for nonvegetation.

-The MetUM has a broad range of uses across multiple scales from global (Walters et al., 2019) to regional (Bush et al., 2019) to city scale (Boutle et al., 2016).
-At regional scales there are two configurations; for the mid-latitudes and for the tropics (Bush et al., 2019).
-We use the mid-latitude configuration.
+MetUM has a broad range of uses across multiple scales, from global (Walters et al., 2019) to regional (Bush et al., 2020) to city scale (Boutle et al., 2016).
+At regional scales, there are two configurations: for the midlatitudes and for the Tropics (Bush et al., 2019).
+We use the midlatitude configuration.

 Certain parametrisations are particularly relevant for radiation fog.
-Droplet settling, for example, is the process of 147 cloud droplets falling under gravity and it is calculated using Stoke's law.
-Another aspect of the microphysics scheme 148 which directly impacts fog liquid water content is the prescribed reduction in the number of droplets near the surface; 149 this "droplet taper" was introduced into the MetUM by Wilkinson et al. (2013) and has recently been developed 150 further (Boutle et al., 2018).
-Current operational versions of the MetUM use a fixed droplet number of 50 cm $^{-1}$ from 151 the surface up to 50 m and then taper to an aerosol dependent value at 150 m altitude.
-Other LANFEX studies have 152 focussed on fog microphysics (Boutle et al., 2018; Poku et al., 2019; Ducongé et al., 2020).
-The microphysics scheme 153 used here was evaluated for fog against the LANFEX observations and large-eddy simulations (Boutle et al., 2018).
-154 The reduced droplet number offered a statistical improvement in an evaluation against an independent data set.
-155
+Droplet settling, for example, is the process of cloud droplets falling under gravity and it is calculated using Stoke's law.
+Another aspect of the microphysics scheme that impacts fog liquid water content directly is the prescribed reduction in the number of droplets near the surface; this "droplet taper" was introduced into MetUM by Wilkinson et al. (2013) and has recently been developed further (Boutle et al., 2018).
+Current operational versions of MetUM use a fixed droplet number of 50 cm^{-1} from the surface up to 50 m and then taper to an aerosol-dependent value at 150 m altitude.
+Other LANFEX studies have focused on fog microphysics (Boutle et al., 2018; Poku et al., 2019; Ducongé et al., 2020).
+The microphysics scheme used here was evaluated for fog against the LANFEX observations and large-eddy simulations (Boutle et al., 2018).
+The reduced droplet number offered a statistical improvement in evaluation against an independent data set.